 - Affirmations must be said repetitively

-To start with, use affirmations with the intent of altering negative beliefs.
-It is only then that space is created for new positive affirmations to be introduced.
+To start, use affirmations with the intent of altering negative beliefs.
+It is only then that space is created for additional positive affirmations to be introduced.

 Make a list of any negative beliefs that you feel are limiting your life in some way; it is best to get deep to the core – ask yourself questions, such as “what is the one thing that stops me from achieving what I want out of life?”
 Perhaps it’s fear, past experiences, or maybe it’s because you don’t feel you are capable… Identify the reason, and then use an appropriate affirmation to change that negative belief.

 Here are some affirmations that you can use for a variety of reasons:

 For eradicating fear, “I AM brave.”
 “I am strong.”
 “Everything is working out for the best.”

 For creating more self-love, “I am enough.”
 “I am worthy.”
 “I am beautiful.”

 For appreciation, “I am grateful.”
 “I am appreciative of everyone and everything in my life.”

 For drive and motivation, “I reach my goals effortlessly.”
 “My past experiences motivate me to create a better future.”

 For attracting abundance, “Abundance is constantly flowing into my life.”
 “Life is good to me.”